Photo by cottonbro from Pexels

 Look for Yellow or Dull Green Stains:

 The color to look out for is yellow and dull green.
-Visually inspect areas in the house that your dog has access to, like the furniture, carpet, tiles, and any other part of the house for yellow and dull green stains.
+Inspect (visually) areas your dog can access, like the furniture, carpet, tiles, and any other part of the house, for yellow and dull green stains.

-Probably, you find it hard spotting these color stains; another method you can use is the smell test.
-As mentioned earlier, the smell of dog urine can be quite stinking, and it’s going to stick around, even stand out as you walk around the house.
+Probably, you find it hard to spot these color stains; another method you can use is the smell test.
+As mentioned earlier, the smell of dog urine can be quite stinking, and it will stick around, even stand out as you walk around the house.

-Peroxide and baking soda work wonder too.
-What smells in dog urine is the ammonia; now, where it gets interesting is the addition of these two compounds, peroxide, and baking soda.
+Peroxide and baking soda work wonders, too.
+What smells in dog urine is ammonia; now, where it gets interesting is the addition of these two compounds, peroxide and baking soda.

 If the suspected area goes white upon the spray, then there you go!